 - Averted in Watchmen: Ozymandias is reputed to be the smartest man in the world, but he's also more than a physical match for most other heroes.
 Dr. Manhattan, in turn, is the most powerful hero and a scientist too.

 - M.O.D.O.K. and Captain America follow this trope as well.
 Although both are pretty smart, M.O.D.O.K. is essentially a living supercomputer.
-M.O.D.O.K. even mentions this trope in MvC3.
+M.O.D.O.K. even mentions this trope in Marvel vs. Capcom 3.

 - In Scott Pilgrim, Scott isn't very bright but he is the "best fighter in the province" according to Kim.
-Gideon, on the other hand, is a genius inventor who cannot defeat Scott without stealing his sword or utilizing his technology.
+Gideon, on the other hand, is a genius inventor who relies on his technology in a fight.
+Guess which one is the villain.

 - Granted everyone in The Tick seems to have a few screws loose, but The Tick himself is most definitely Brawn=Good.